Tame automorphism groups of polynomial rings with property (T) and infinitely many alternating group quotients: Alternating groups as expanders

-To prove the second assertion, we need to show that the unitary representation $\pi$, defined as the subrepresentation of the regular representation of $\Alt(p^3-1)$ on the orthogonal of the constant functions, does not have $(Q, \varepsilon)$-invariant vectors for some $\varepsilon >0$ which is independent of $p$.
+Set $Q = \{\sigma, \alpha, \beta\}$.
+To prove the second assertion, we need to show that the unitary representation $\pi$, defined as the subrepresentation of the regular representation of $\Alt(p^3-1)$ on the orthogonal of the constant functions, does not have $(Q, \varepsilon)$-invariant vectors, where $\varepsilon >0$ is smaller than some constant which is independent of $p$.
 Without loss of generality, we may assume that $p \geq 11$.